e-valuation/EvaP/README.md

    * Symlink Privileges: Our setup script for the VM creates symlinks in the repository folder.
 This requires either [explicitly allowing your user account to create symlinks](https://superuser.com/a/105381) or simply running the commands in step 3 as administrator.
 Thus, we suggest doing step 3 in a Git Bash that was started using "Run as administrator".
 Generally, this is only required for the first time executing `vagrant up`.

-3. Run the following commands on the command line to clone the repository, create the Vagrant VM and run the Django development server:
+3. Run the following commands on the command line to clone the repository, create the Vagrant VM and run the Django development server.
-    Note: For Docker please replace `vagrant up` with `vagrant up --provider docker && vagrant provision`.
+    For Docker please replace `vagrant up` with `vagrant up --provider docker && vagrant provision`.
     ```bash
     git clone --recurse-submodules https://github.com/<your_github_username>/EvaP.git
     cd EvaP